Privacy

 Blogs and publication media

-Web analysis, monitoring and optimization
+Web analytics, monitoring and optimization

-Types of data processed: Usage data (e.g. websites visited, interest in content, access times); Meta/communication data (e.g. device information, IP addresses).
+Types of data processed: Usage data (e.g., websites visited, interest in content, access times); Meta/communication data (e.g., device information, IP addresses).

 Security measures: IP masking (pseudonymization of the IP address).

-Legal basis: consent (Art.
+Legal basis: Consent (Art.
 6 para.
 1 sentence 1 lit. a.
 GDPR); Legitimate interests (Art.
 6 para.
 1 sentence 1 lit. f.
 GDPR).

 Presences in social networks (social media)